Peebles High School (Ohio)

 Peebles High School is a public high school located in Peebles, Ohio.
 It is one of three high schools in the Adams County/Ohio Valley School District.
 The other county schools are North Adams and West Union.
 The district also has a vocational school (Ohio Valley Career and Technical Center).

-History of Peebles Highschool
+History of Peebles High School

 Peebles High School was established in 1887.
 Peebles, Franklin, and Sinking Spring school districts were consolidated in 1968 and became a part of the Ohio Valley Local School District in 1970.

 In the history of Peebles High School four buildings have served the high school:

 In 1887 a two-room, two-story wooden school building was erected near the intersection of Vine St. and Wendell Ave. and served as the first Peebles High School.
 A. C. Hood was the first superintendent and 75 pupils were enrolled.
 The first class of four (Florence Custer Nixon, Anna Platter Watts, D. W. Reynolds, and Grace Wickerham) graduated in 1891.
 There was no graduation in the following years: 1892, 1893, 1895, 1896, 1899, 1900, 1901, 1902, 1903, 1906, 1907, and 1908.
 This building was destroyed by a fire around 1910.